unclemarc/cgusers/README.md

 cgusers
 =========

-This role allows you to manager CPU and memory settings for transient sessions via cgroups.
+This role allows you to manage CPU and memory settings for transient sessions via cgroups.
 In other words, user sessions.

 Requirements
 ------------